matsuand/docs.docker.jp/get-started/part2.md

     - `COPY` in the rest of your app's source code from your host to your image filesystem.

     {% comment %}
+    You can see that these are much the same steps you might have taken to set up and install your app on your host - but capturing these as a Dockerfile allows us to do the same thing inside a portable, isolated Docker image.
     {% endcomment %}
     You can see that these are much the same steps you might have taken to set up and install your app on your host - but capturing these as a Dockerfile allows us to do the same thing inside a portable, isolated Docker image.

     {% comment %}
+    The steps above built up the filesystem of our image, but there's one more line in our Dockerfile.
+The `CMD` directive is our first example of specifying some metadata in our image that describes how to run a container based off of this image.
+In this case, it's saying that the containerized process that this image is meant to support is `npm start`.
     {% endcomment %}
     The steps above built up the filesystem of our image, but there's one more line in our Dockerfile.
 The `CMD` directive is our first example of specifying some metadata in our image that describes how to run a container based off of this image.
 In this case, it's saying that the containerized process that this image is meant to support is `npm start`.

     {% comment %}
+    What you see above is a good way to organize a simple Dockerfile; always start with a `FROM` command, follow it with the steps to build up your private filesystem, and conclude with any metadata specifications.
+There are many more Dockerfile directives than just the few we see above; for a complete list, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).
     {% endcomment %}
     What you see above is a good way to organize a simple Dockerfile; always start with a `FROM` command, follow it with the steps to build up your private filesystem, and conclude with any metadata specifications.
 There are many more Dockerfile directives than just the few we see above; for a complete list, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 {% comment %}
+## Build and Test Your Image
 {% endcomment %}
 ## Build and Test Your Image

 {% comment %}
+Now that we have some source code and a Dockerfile, it's time to build our first image, and make sure the containers launched from it work as expected.
 {% endcomment %}
 Now that we have some source code and a Dockerfile, it's time to build our first image, and make sure the containers launched from it work as expected.

 {% comment %}
+> **Windows users**: this example uses Linux containers.
+Make sure your environment is running Linux containers by right-clicking on the Docker logo in your system tray, and clicking 'Switch to Linux containers...' if the option appears.
+Don't worry - everything you'll learn in this tutorial works the exact same way for Windows containers.
 {% endcomment %}
 > **Windows users**: this example uses Linux containers.
 Make sure your environment is running Linux containers by right-clicking on the Docker logo in your system tray, and clicking 'Switch to Linux containers...' if the option appears.
 Don't worry - everything you'll learn in this tutorial works the exact same way for Windows containers.

 {% comment %}
+1. Make sure you're in the directory `node-bulletin-board/bulletin-board-app` in a terminal or powershell, and build your bulletin board image:
 {% endcomment %}
 1. Make sure you're in the directory `node-bulletin-board/bulletin-board-app` in a terminal or powershell, and build your bulletin board image: